michaelheyman/coinbase-pro-order/README.md

 ## Enhancements

-- [ ] Add support for Google Secrets Manager to store API key and secret
+- [ ] Add support for Google Secrets Manager to store secrets
-- [ ] Create a facade on top of Coinbase API to simplify the API and rely less on concrete implemenations